moondance-labs/tanssi-docs/builders/interact/ethereum-api/dev-env/remix.md

 ![Interact with the contract from Remix](/images/builders/interact/ethereum-api/dev-environments/remix/remix-9.webp)

-## Interacting with an ERC-20 on Your ContainerChain from MetaMask {: #interacting-with-an-erc-20-on-your-containerchain-from-metamask }
+## Interacting with an ERC-20 on Your Appchain from MetaMask {: #interacting-with-an-erc-20-on-your-Appchain-from-metamask }

 Now, open MetaMask to add the newly deployed ERC-20 tokens.
 Make sure you are connected to the account that deployed the token contract.
 Additionally, make sure you have copied the contract's address from Remix.